anna099/hegel/observing-reason/1-observing.md

 #### Observation of Nature: The Organic {#organ}

+<blockquote class="epigraph">Nature is what we know -- / Yet have no art to say -- / So impotent Our Wisdom is / To her Simplicity. <footer>Emily Dickinson, *The Single Hound*, 1914</footer></blockquote>

 In failing to find an embodied universal, and instead finding a pure law, standing free from the sensuous, consciousness proves that 'the *truth* of observation is non-observable reality.'[^36] Its new object is *revealed* in